Election 2020 and Tech

 - Biden, who was vice president in the Silicon Valley-friendly Obama administration, has taken a more moderate stance than his progressive rivals on the issue of big tech company break-ups.
 He earns a score of 50.

 - Klobuchar has been very vocal in her unequivocal support of breaking up big tech.
 On the day she announced her campaign, she said the country needs new laws that make it more difficult for big tech companies to acquire smaller companies, a position that has very strong potential to impact startups negatively.
-Klobuchar seems to be openly hostile to tech of any size and looking to exploit tech to win voters concerned about privacy.
 She earns a zero.

-- Sanders’ position on big tech does not differ at all from Warren.
+- Sanders’ position on big tech does not differ from Warren.
 He has also said billionaires should not exist, a position Facebook founder Mark Zuckerberg agreed with.
-Sanders also seems to be swinging often at the tech piñata, hoping to score points rather than consider reason.
-He earns a zero.
+For this he earns a zero.

 3. Immigration - While immigration is a very broad topic, this analysis considers the issue in the context of employment visas, the primary business-related concern of most startups.
 The rules and processes by which foreign workers are granted temporary and permanent rights to work and live in the United States have become an increasingly politicized topic.